kristianmandrup/bitbucket-api-v2/test/Test.md

 const api = $api.commit.promised
 let methods = ['approve']

-let $stubs = prepareTest(test, api, methods)
+// should stub the underlying mechanism that makes the http requests, such as Xhr or whatever let $stubs = prepareTest(test, api, methods)

 test('Commit: approve', async t => {